 In September 2017, Australian Education Minister, Simon Birmingham, announced the intention to roll out a phonics check in Australia.
 QLD and WA dug their heels in and said ‘not on our watch’, whereas SA and NSW were applauding the announcement.

 The Phonics Screening Check is a “light touch assessment” to inform schools, teachers and parents how much of the phonics code a child knows and can use.
 Children are asked to read 20 real and 20 nonsense words which become increasingly difficult as the check progresses.
-It incorporates nonsense words as these are the best way to check that a child has the necessary underlying phonics skills and isn’t just recalling the ‘look of the word’.
+It incorporates nonsense words as they are the best way to check that a child has the necessary underlying phonics skills and isn’t just recalling the ‘look of the word’.
 It will accurately pinpoint the sounds a child does and doesn’t know.

 The check will be done by a teacher the child knows and doesn’t have a time limit.
 If the child struggles the check can be stopped early.
 In past years the pass mark has been 32 out of 40 words correct.